Jan729/star-match/README.md

 Pick 1 or more digits that sum to the number of stars.
 You can only use each digit once.
 Use up all of the digits within the time limit to win!

+Code is from the Pluralsight introductory React tutorial "React: Getting Started" by Samer Buna.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).